Living in halls in 2020/21

 When you arrive, you will find sanitiser stations at the entrance to all our halls and you should bring your own face covering to wear on arrival and around the building.

-You’re welcome to bring as many family members or friends with you to the city – after all, this is a big step for all of you.
-But to help with social distancing, we ask that only one family member or friend enters your halls with you at any one time.
+Please follow government travel advice if you're travelling to the city with friends and family.
+When you arrive, we ask that only one family member or friend enters your halls with you at any one time.

 As always, your room will be deep-cleaned before you arrive.